sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Create summary file using data from Stargazer. *gt* is input genotype file from Stargazer. *tg* is target gene.
+Create summary file using data from Stargazer. *gt* is genotype file from Stargazer. *tg* is target gene.

 Options